MANUS Core 2.1 | Step By Step

 Render to VR headset: If you want to visualize your gloves or Polygon in VR, make sure that this checkbox is on.

-Render when unfocused: Switching this off will help lower CPU and GPU usage when using another application, minimising MANUS Core.
+Render when unfocused: Switching this off will help lower CPU and GPU usage when using other applications on your desktop, minimising MANUS Core.

 MANUS Core Connection: This opens a dialog where you can switch to another local or networked device running MANUS Core.